 UCSA Screening & Authority process

 No one should be considered for a voluntary leadership role unless they have been part of the congregation for at least six months.
 The six month rule allows members of the congregation and the individual to get to know one another.
+Individuals being considered for leadership/role of responsibility should first be approached privately to ensure they are willing to participate in the screening process.

 Selection of leaders should take into account the applicant’s: